 The little town of Candlebridge lies deep in the heart of Oxfordshire and from where a short narrow-gauge Tramway connects the neighbouring village of Brittlebury on the Oxford Road.

-In 1885 the mill owner proposed a scheme to extend the trackbed to Brittlebury, a further 2.4 miles.
-The project must have been the most ill-conceived in railway history!
-The route between Folly Mill & Brittlebury is far from gentle and requires extensive civil engineering to negotiate, with no less than twelve bridges along with seven embankments, five cuttings & a new terminus.
+In 1895 the Tramway was extended to Brittlebury, another 1.5 miles.
+The route between Candlebridge & Brittlebury is far from gentle and requires extensive civil engineering to negotiate, with no less than seven bridges & embankments, five cuttings and a new terminus.

-Sir Francis’ investment included locomotives, carriages, new stations and a complete rebuild of Boot Lane, the first passenger train eventually ran into Brittlebury (Oxford Road) in 1897.
+Butler’s contribution included locomotives, carriages, new stations and a complete rebuild of Boot Lane, the first passenger train eventually ran into Brittlebury (Oxford Road) at the end of 1923.

 In 1965, a small group of railway enthusiasts approached the Tramway Company with a proposal to support the Company in much the same way as the Talyllyn Railway Preservation Society had done in 1951.
-A relationship quickly formed between the Company & enthusiasts.
-The very first act of confidence being the purchase by the enthusiasts of a relatively new working diesel locomotive for the Tramway.
+A relationship quickly formed between the Company & enthusiasts and their first show of commitment being the purchase of a large diesel locomotive.

-By 1982 the Company was maintaining (two-train) summer timetable with the dedicated support of the CTA.
+In 1975 the CTA was able to purchase a third steam locomotive to support the fleet, and by 1982 the Company was maintaining (two-train) summer timetable with dedicated support from the CTA.
 There was also a push by local authorities to promote “year-round” tourism in the county which included increased support for the Tramway.
-With funding available for the building of more rolling-stock, the Company & CTA grasped the opportunity, and the first of the carriages rolled from Boot Lane in 1988.
+Funding was made available for the building of more rolling-stock, the Company & CTA grasped the opportunity, and the first of the carriages rolled from Boot Lane in 1985.

-The Candlebridge Tramway now operates almost two thousand trains to Brittlebury every year and has become one of several tourist attractions in Oxfordshire.
+The Candlebridge Tramway now operates approximately two thousand trains to Brittlebury every year and has become one of several tourist attractions in Oxfordshire.